Keenmuhammad/Portfolio/README.md

 ### COVID-19 Daily Situation Report
 Daily collection, organizing, and analysis of COVID-19 data in Bauchi State to aid in decision-making processes.
-Successfully aided in falattening of the COVID-19 Epi-Curve in Bauchi after only few weeks of implemneting the program.
+Successfully aided in reducing the spread of the COVID-19 in Bauchi State after only few weeks of implemeting the program.

 ![COVID -19 Data Analysis](/img/project11.png)
 ![COVID -19 Data Analysis](/img/project12.png)